Modeling and forecasting subnational age distribution of death counts: Functional time-series forecasting models

 \subsection{Multivariate functional time-series (MFTS) forecasting method}

-The univariate functional time-series method does not incorporate a correlation between female and male data within the same region.
+The univariate functional time-series method does not account for correlations between female and male data within the same region.
 However, explicitly modeling the correlation between multiple series may improve forecast accuracy.
-We consider a multivariate functional time-series method to jointly model and forecast multiple series that could be correlated with each other.
+We consider a multivariate functional time series (MFTS) method to jointly model and forecast multiple series that may be correlated.